vidaud/seta/README.md

 ## Test environment

-Create an ***.env.test*** file containing the variables as described in *.env.example* and then you can launh the build and up commands:
+Create an ***.env.test*** file containing the variables as described in *.env.example* and then you can launch the build and up commands:

 ```
     docker compose -f docker-compose-test.yml build